 Admissions

-We understand not all RNs ready for graduate school hold a BSN.
-In this case, explore our RN-MN pathway designed for experienced nurses holding a bachelor’s degree in major other than nursing.
+Explore our RN-MN pathway designed for experienced nurses holding a bachelor’s degree in a major other than nursing.

 Admission requirements

-- Agree to comport with the Essential Nursing Behaviors and the Health and Safety requirements.
+• Agree to comport with the Essential Nursing Behaviors and the Health & Safety requirements.

-- Criminal background check with acceptable results upon offer of admission.
+• Criminal background check with acceptable results and a criminal disclosure form upon offer of admission.

 Application materials